FusionAuth/fusionauth-example-php-webhook/README.md

 * Clone this repo and change directory into it.
 * Run `composer install`.
 * Create an API key for locking the user account.
-* Update `config.php` with the API key and your FusionAuth instance URL, if needed.
+* Update `config.php` with the API key, your authorization header value, and your FusionAuth instance URL, if needed.
 * Start a webserver: `php -S 0.0.0.0:8000` .
 This should not be used for production.
 * Log into the administrative user interface.
 * Go to the *Reactor* tab.